 Being the child of an alcoholic parent is life filled with uncertainty, confusion, and great mental challenge.
 [Tweet This].
 It’s a form of child abuse that is highly overlooked in our culture saturated to the max in booze.
 Here is a look at the typical conditions inside an alcoholic family home.

-Each case is unique and some homes function better than others, but in any given place where a truly alcoholic parent is present, you’ll find instability, disorganisation, chaos at times, lack of discipline, emotional abuse, and possible physical abuse.
-There will be loud arguments, destructive arguments, and frightening arguments.
+Each case is unique and some homes function better than others, but in any given place where a truly alcoholic parent is present, you’ll find instability, disorganization, chaos at times, lack of discipline, emotional abuse, and possible physical abuse.
+There are loud arguments, destructive arguments, and frightening arguments.
 I would go to bed many nights as a child hearing things that no child should ever hear.
 The home will ebb and flow completely dependent on the mood of the addict.
-Tension and fear will always be present.
+Tension and fear always present.

 The realest way to describe what it’s like being a child in that situation?
 Horrifying.
 No matter how mature a child may be for their age, there is no way they have yet developed the mental capabilities and strength to process the madness.
-In my case, I use that experience for the good, such as writing from my deep experience.
-Other children don’t fare so well and are very likely to fall into addiction and trouble.
+In my case, I use that experience towards the good, such as writing from my deep experience for this site.
+Other children don’t fare so well and are very likely to fall into addiction and trouble themselves.
 Tragedy breeds tragedy.
-The child faces loneliness, a sense of repeated abandonment, shame, emptiness, anxiety, depression and anti-social behaviour.
+The child faces loneliness, a sense of repeated abandonment, shame, emptiness, anxiety, depression, and anti-social behavior.

 For the original article, visit allprodad.com.